Frequently Asked Questions

 Each Israeli institution may submit up to nine nominations per year, three for each of the three disciplinary categories.

-Prospective nominees must be conducting research at one of the invited institutions as principal investigators and in charge of their own research program, hold a doctoral degree, and be born in 1976 or later.
+Prospective nominees must be conducting research at one of the eligible institutions as principal investigators and in charge of their own research program, hold a doctoral degree, and be born in 1977 or later.
 There are no residency or citizenship requirements to be nominated for the Blavatnik Awards in Israel.

 Institutional nominations must be submitted online by the President (or equivalent), Provost, or the official designee of the nominee’s host institution.
 Institutions must send a brief statement to BlavatnikAwardsIsrael@nyas.org naming the official designees as nominators before submitting nominations.